 We draw life from the presence of the Holy Spirit moving freely in our midst, calling us to begin again, to grow, to forgive, and to become new.

 We listen for the voice of God in sacred scripture, in art and music, in the natural world, and in our work together, as we wonder and wrestle and discern God’s call to us.

 Together, we are community.
 At First Church, each person has a name and a voice and gifts to share.
-Whoever you are, wherever you’ve been, there’s a place for you in our midst. [link to a new page with a statement on full inclusion?]
+Whoever you are, wherever you’ve been, there’s a place for you in our midst.
 We honor you.
 We honor your story.

 Together we serve.
 We believe friendship with Jesus draws us out of ourselves and sends us out to the world in love, to heal, to bear witness, and to act boldly for justice.

 For over 375 years, First Church has welcomed searchers and seekers, pilgrims and pioneers to share on the journey of faith that is guided by God’s grace, every step of the way.
 Though we celebrate a rich and robust history and tradition, we are called to live out our faith in the present, to make what is ancient fresh, and to make our ideals for the future relevant in the here and now.